egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 This article is mostly about the "making the few hypotheses" step.

-# 5% Heuristic
+## 5% Heuristic

 Now when I say `5%` heuristic, I actually don't mean `5%`.
-It's approximately `5%`, sometimes it's useful to replace that number with `10%` and sometimes with `2%`, however, I don't think it'll make a significant difference in the outcome.
+It's approximately `5%`, sometimes it's useful to replace that number with `10%` and sometimes with `2%`.
+Whichever nubmer you'll choose, usually the outcome is similar.

-The general heuristic can be stated as:
+The general 5% heuristic is:

 > If `?` takes more than 5% then try to reduce it.

-This probably doesn't say much at the moment, but it can be applied in serveral scenarios:
+At the moment, it doesn't have much significance, but we'll show how to apply this in multiple scenarios:

 * The Big Picture
 * Communication